The Committee consisted of the following Members:

-The continued economic inequality and failure will not abate if all the decision making is still taking place at the DFT and by the Secretary of State.
+The continued economic inequality and failure will not abate if all the decision making is still taking place at the Department for Transport and by the Secretary of State.
 He must let go of his powers and start trusting those who are experts in the north and know what is needed for local growth.
 We must break the Secretary of State’s Stalinist grip on the railway, where every decision must go across his desk.
 That is exactly why we need Transport for the North and why we need a Labour Government.

 Let me give the example of TransPennine Express.
 The leaders of all the authorities within the Transport for the North footprint have been absolutely clear that that major artery needs to be electrified and to provide the high-speed, high-capacity service necessary for economic opportunity.
 It must be Transport for the North’s role to determine what is needed.
 Clearly, the Secretary of State has got it wrong in downgrading that scheme, switching the power off in the north.
-Everyone in the north knows that and has been incredibly vocal about it, however this remote Government do not understand its importance.
+Everyone in the north knows that and has been incredibly vocal about it; however this remote Government do not understand its importance.

 Transport for the North must be able to set the strategy and priorities and then implement them.
 These regulations fall completely short of that.
 I urge the Government to redraft the whole of regulation 5, but I have not finished yet.
 Regulation 5(c) provides for a co-ordinating role between the authorities to improve effectiveness and efficiency.
 Should those powers not also extend to an arbitrating role?
 Co-ordination is good if everyone agrees, but when they do not we need to ensure that the broader interests are determined, and therefore the powers of Transport for the North should be extended to achieve that.